Counseling and Disability Services

 Co-Curricular Leadership Programs

-SOLE is happy to offer countless opportunities for students to explore their leadership potential.
+SOLE offers various opportunities for students to explore their leadership potential.
 Co-curricular leadership experiences provide students with a great addition to your resume and prepare students for life after TAMIU.
 Whether your passion is working in teams, impacting positive change or developing your personal strengths, there is a program for you.
 Programs include the Freshman Leadership Organization (FLO), Sophomore Leaders Involved in Change (SLIiC), Leadership TAMIU, International Leadership Series, SOLE Summit and TAMIU Trailblazers.

 Student Government Association